 Results are NOT Magic

 The problem is MLMs tell you about amazing results.
-No matter which company you join, they will tell you about distributors who have become high income earners.
-They will share stories about distributors who moved up the ranks at a rapid pace and achieved title after title, while the average distributer stays at the same rank for years.
+No matter which company you join, they will tell you about distributors who have become high-income earners.
+They will share stories about distributors who moved up the ranks at a rapid pace in one year and achieved title after title, while the average distributor stays at the same rank for years.

 You desire to become one of those success stories.
-You’ll yearn to be one of those people who worked hard to build a team fast and got a recurring income from selling the MLM products.
+You’ll yearn to be one of those people who worked hard to build a team fast and got a recurring income from selling MLM products.
+You’ll want to be one of those people who earn a six-figure income in six months.

-For most people, however, their results are less glamourous.
+For most people, however, their results are less glamorous.
 It’s a lot of work to build an MLM business.
-Depending on how much time you want to commit to your business, you may work your 9 to 5 job, then spend evenings and part of your weekends prospecting and trying to make sales.
+Depending on how much time you want to commit to your business, you may work your 9 to 5 job, then spend evenings and part of your weekends prospecting potential leads and trying to make sales.

 When their interest in your business is stronger, you may invite them to an event where other people from your team can make a presentation or give your prospect the chance to try your products.